Winetricks/winezeug/patchwatcher/readme.txt

   $ sudo adduser patchmaster
   $ sudo adduser patchslave

+Put patchmaster into the patchslave group, e.g. edit /etc/group and append patchmaster to the patchslave line: patchslave:x:1002:patchmaster

-Then copy these files to the slaves, e.g.
+Then copy all these files to the slaves, e.g.
   $ sudo bash
   # cd /root
   # umask 0077